 The decision emerged as part of a broader thaw in U.S.–China trade relations.
 In what U.S. Treasury Secretary Scott Bessent described as “an opportunity to reset the relationship between the U.S. and China,” Washington agreed to suspend the rule’s enforcement for one year in return for Beijing’s one-year suspension of its rare earth export licensing regime.
 As Bessent explained, “We are going to be suspending that [BIS 50% rule] for a year in return for the suspension on the rare earth licensing regime.”

 But for exporters, importers, and compliance teams, this “cooling-off period” doesn’t mean the heat is gone.
 The pause provides breathing room, yes—but also raises questions about what comes next.
 The rule hasn’t disappeared; it’s only stepped into the shadows, for now.
+BIS has confirmed in its official guidance that the suspension is temporary and that the original provisions will be reinstated on November 10, 2026.
+The agency also noted that it expects a rebound in licensing volume once the rule returns, signaling that enforcement will resume in full.

 Key Takeaways